3-Season Hiking Leaders

 - Leader: upgrade from a co-leader by co-leading two hikes and having a leader submit a recommendation.

 Most new leaders will start as a co-leader.
-This provides an opportunity to under the guidance of a full leader.
+This provides an opportunity to learn under the guidance of a full leader.
 If you already have outside institutional leadership experience, you may be granted a full leader rating on a case-by-case basis.

 How do I become a leader?